CharudattaGhute/Login-Credentials/README.md

 ## Login Page

 The **Login Page** enables registered users to log in using their credentials.
 Similar to the signup page, it features a form for user input and employs React state for managing the login process.
 You can customize the login logic to interact with a backend server for authentication.

+# Features
+- User-Friendly Interface: The frontend of the system is built using HTML, CSS, JavaScript, and Bootstrap, ensuring an intuitive and responsive user interface

 # Getting started

 1. Clone the repository to your local machine.